Skip to content

 Overview

-The QRGP is pleased to offer the inaugural two-day Fresh Fellow Summit.
+The QRGP is pleased to offer the inaugural two-day Fresh Fellows Summit.

 The summit is designed specifically for Senior Medical Officers who obtained FACRRM or RACGP-RG in recent years.
-Learn more about what you can expect from attending summit from Rural Generalist Training Advisor and workshop lead Dr Ebonney van der Meer.
+Click here to learn more about what you can expect from attending the summit from Rural Generalist Training Advisor and workshop lead Dr Ebonney van der Meer.

 Program Dates